kasunvimu8/BinEX/README.md

 * sample dataset in shown in the test folder.

 * argument 4 (taxon file) is needed to calculate accuracy and other properties of results.
-Even without that it is possible to run the script.
+Even without that it is possible to run the script and get the output.

 * you can provide the relative paths of those files if needed.